panteLx/Mealie-Enhanced-API/readme.md

    - The user is prompted to choose which script he want's to run.

----
+## Available Scripts

-### 1 - Create a new recipe from URL (bulk or single) with/without Tags
+1. **Create a new recipe from URL (bulk or single) with/without Tags**

    - The user is prompted to input a list of URLs separated by commas.
    - For each URL, a POST request is sent to the API to create a corresponding recipe URL.
    - If a duplicate is found, the user is prompted to delete it.
    - The user is prompted to specify whether to import original keywords as tags for the recipes.

-### 2 - Coming soon
+2. **Coming soon**

    - Coming soon...

 ## How to Run